 2001 Chevrolet Lumina

-Chevrolet Lumina is a nameplate that was used by the Chevrolet division of General Motors used from 1990 to 2001.
+Chevrolet Lumina is a nameplate that was used by Chevrolet from 1990 to 2001.
 As the Chevrolet division sought to consolidate its mid-size nameplates under a single product range, the Lumina was offered as a two-door coupe and a four-door sedan; a mechanically unrelated minivan was produced under the Chevrolet Lumina APV nameplate.

 The Chevrolet Monte Carlo is a two-door coupe manufactured and marketed by Chevrolet from 1970 to 2007 model years (non-continuously), encompassing six generations.
 Chevrolet marketed the Monte Carlo as a personal luxury car, with the last generation classified as a full-sized coupé.